— Award-Winning Barber · 20+ Years Experience · Level 3 Qualified

 Italian Haircut vs Canadian Haircut: What’s the Difference?

-Clients ask me this constantly because the two cuts look similar at first glance — both feature shorter sides with length on top.
-The difference comes down to texture and volume.
+Clients ask me this weekly, because at a glance the two look identical — short sides, length on top.
+The real difference is texture and finish.

 Not sure which style suits you best?
 Our Haircut Finder Quiz matches you with the right cut based on your face shape and hair type — takes 60 seconds.

-If your hair has natural wave or curl, the Italian cut will work with your texture instead of fighting it.
-For very straight hair that lies flat, you may find the Canadian’s structured approach easier to maintain.
+Both start from similar proportions, but the Italian finish leans on cream or pomade rather than hard-hold product.
+If your hair has natural wave or curl, the Italian cut works with your texture instead of fighting it.
+If it’s poker-straight and lies flat, the structured Canadian finish is easier to hold.

 Classic Italian Cuts